Special Boarding Unit: Foreign relations

 The SBU has been involved in matters involving Asia-Pacific defense, with representatives sent to the Asia Pacific Defense Forum Summer 2002 and the Asia Pacific Defense Forum 2004.

-Formation
+Organization

 As of 2014, the SBU has six platoons with one main headquarters.

 90 operators are known to be in the SBU.

 Weapons and equipment

-It is known that the SBU uses the HK MP5A5 as the primary submachine guns.
-Their service rifle is the Howa Type 89, and the Heckler & Koch HK416 while their sidearm is the SIG Sauer P226R.
+It is known that the SBU uses the Heckler & Koch MP5A5 as the primary submachine guns.
+Their service assault rifle is the Howa Type 89, M4 carbine and HK416, while their sidearm is the SIG Sauer P226R.
 The SBU has been armed with the SIG-Sauer MPX with 9mm and training versions acquired.

 Sniper rifles were purchased for the SBU under the 2004 defense budget under the JMSDF, but the type chosen has not been revealed to the public.
-Although it's known that they use the Heckler & Koch MSG-90.
+It is known that they have used the Heckler & Koch MSG-90.

 The SBU has use of RHIBs for maritime operations while SH-60J helicopters are used for aerial insertions during shipboarding missions.

-SBU opeators in Somalia were spotted wearing Ops-Core helmets.
+SBU operators in Somalia were spotted wearing Ops-Core helmets.